If you become unemployed | Our Services | KelaSkip to content

 Register as an unemployed jobseeker

-Register immediately as an unemployed jobseeker with TE Services if
+Register immediately as an unemployed jobseeker with the employment services of your municipality of residence if

 • you become unemployed